Russ Hall on Enrolment

 "Week 1" Intro Video and Workbook

-Promotion is not an event.
+Enrolment is not an event.
 It's a way of life.

-promotion is something that they do every day, multiple times a day.
+Successful men know that enrolment is something that they do every day, multiple times a day.
 It's how we get people on board with us to do things we need them to do, want them to do, help us do things.
-Promotion is an essential life skill for men to be successful.
+Enrolment is an essential life skill for men to be successful.
 That's what we're gonna be talking about in this program.

 This first video is your introduction to the program.
-The purpose of the program, rules of the road, guidelines for online participation, the content you can expect in the program, and then we're gonna talk about your current experience with Promotion — not just in MDI, but in life generally — because that's the way we really need to think of promotion moving forward.
+The purpose of the program, rules of the road, guidelines for online participation, the content you can expect in the program, and then we're gonna talk about your current experience with Enrolment — not just in MDI, but in life generally — because that's the way we really need to think of enrolment moving forward.
 It's not just something we're doing to get men to a particular meeting or event.

 So, the basics of an online MDI training: We're gonna go through what we're expecting of you, what you should expect from us throughout the training.
 We're not gonna cover it all that much in the first session.
 We're gonna expect that you've gone through this, that you know what the expectations are.